Several fitness functions and entanglement gates in quantum kernel generation: Evolutionary Multi-objective Optimization

+\item \textbf{Stopping Criteria}: A check is made to determine if the specified number of generations has been reached.
+If not, the algorithm proceeds to the next generation.
+If the termination condition is met, the algorithm stops.
+To avoid over fitting, comparisons with the baseline methods are also implemented.

+\item \textbf{Get Pareto Fronts}: At the end of the algorithm, the Pareto fronts represent the optimal solutions that achieve a balance between conflicting objectives.
+These solutions offer decision-makers a range of trade-off options.

+\item \textbf{Continue with Selected Population}: Depending on the problem and its requirements, the selected population of solutions can be used as a starting point for further analyses, optimizations, or decision-making processes.

+\item \textbf{SVM with Quantum Kernel}: For our work, we use a Support Vector Machine (SVM) with a quantum kernel feature map to evaluate the fitness of solutions.
+The quantum kernel map is used to capture complex data relationships. \end{itemize}

 The resulting Pareto fronts for quantum feature maps serve as clear visual representations of the methodology for achieving high accuracy while keeping gate costs minimal.
-These Pareto-optimal fronts provide a meticulous means to analyze cost-effective trade-off strategies, especially in cases where numerous objectives might conflict with one another.
-Further examination of the three-dimensional Pareto-optimal fronts and their projections onto two-dimensional spaces offers deeper insights into the significant influence of entanglements on quantum kernel accuracy.
+These Pareto-optimal fronts provide a useful means to analyze cost-effective trade-off strategies, especially in cases where numerous objectives might conflict with one another.
+While we only consider the gate costs associated with the maximum accuracy in this paper, further examination of the three-dimensional Pareto-optimal fronts and their projections onto two-dimensional spaces could offer deeper insights into the significant influence of entanglements on quantum kernel accuracy.